shareef945/shareef945/README.md

 **`Engineer / Entreprenuer`**

 Hi, I'm Shareef Ali - a full stack software engineer and solutions architect.
-With a master's in finance and an engineering background, I've got a solid grip on tech, especially when it comes to spinning up sleek interfaces with React or powering back-ends with Node.js and Python.
+With a master's in finance and an engineering background, I've got a solid grip on tech, especially when it comes to spinning up sleek interfaces with React or powering back-ends with Node.js or Python.
 I'm all about cloud solutions, efficient databases, and smooth DevOps workflows.
-Plus, I get a kick out of using RPA to streamline complex tasks.
+Plus, I love using RPA (Robotics process automation) to streamline complex tasks.
 Leading SAI Technology as CEO & CTO, I focus on pushing our tech forward, enhancing our systems, and boosting team productivity.
 Dive into my GitHub to see how I blend tech smarts with business savvy.

 #